 Participants will research, design and build site-specific projects in 1:1 scale, materialising as organised actions, physical structures or holistic strategies for specific contexts.
 The workshop is open to all participants, eager to research, design and speculate on the role of architecture within the world’s most thriving economic sector – tourism.

-Programme Head for AA / Mentor
+Course Head for AA / Mentor

 Aljoša Dekleva (b.
 1972) graduated at Faculty of Architecture in Ljubljana and Architectural Association DRL (M.Arch with distinction) in London (2002).
 At the AA co-founded +RAMTV.
 In 2003 he co-founded the architectural practice ‘dekleva gregoric architects’.

-Programme Head for ENSA PVS / Mentor
+Course Head for ENSA PVS / Mentor

 Christian Pottgiesser (b.
 1965) graduated in architecture from Ecole d’Architecture Paris Villemin and in Philosophy from Paris 1, Panthéon Sorbonne.
 Chartered member of the RIBA.
 Co-founder of 'christian pottgiesser architecturespossibles' in 2005.

-Programme Assistant / Mentor
+Course Assistant / Mentor